 Dental Dam

-3 min read
+5 min read

 A dental dam is a square, stretchy sheet made from latex or polyurethane plastic.
 It blocks the body fluids that can spread sexually transmitted diseases (STDs).

 Most people think of latex condoms when they want to protect themselves and their partners from STDs.
 But they're not the only barrier method.
-A dental dam is another form of protection you can use when you have oral sex.
+A dental dam is a form of protection you can use when you have oral sex.

 Oral sex is less risky than vaginal or anal sex.
-But you can still get an STD from exposure to your partner's body fluids.
+But you still can get an STD from exposure to your partner's body fluids.
 A dental dam, placed over your partner’s genitals or anus before you have oral sex, will make that less likely.

 The name comes from its original use.
 Some dentists use a thicker version to keep their patients' teeth dry and germ-free during dental procedures.